Kedata-Indonesia/qr-verify-asean/README.md

-# G20 Universal Verifier
+# ASEAN Universal Verifier

-This repo contains the source code of universal verifier for vaccine certificate issued by G20 Countries.
+This repo contains the source code of universal verifier for vaccine certificate issued by ASEAN Countries.

 ## Verification status for each country